Step Two: Water Baptism

 Baptism doesn’t make you a member of God’s family, it shows you are part of God’s family.
 It’s about going public with your faith.
 Christ called it our first step of obedience– an outward expression of your inner commitment to God.
 Here’s an overview of what you should know before getting water baptized.

 - Decision with your mind.
 The most famous Scripture in the Bible is John 3:16, “For God so loved the world that He gave His only Son that whoever believes in Him will have eternal life.”
 When you believe, that is a decision that is made in your mind.

 - Repentance in your heart.
 Repentance happens in your heart when you are remorseful and turn from your sins to God.

 - Baptized with your body.
-Being baptized is something we do with our body.
-When we get baptized, we are making a public declaration with our bodies what God has done in our mind and in our heart.
+Being baptized is something we do with our bodies.
+When we get baptized, we are making a public declaration with our bodies what God has done in our mind and our heart.

 Jesus asks each of us to declare our faith in Him in this incredible and exciting way.
 It’s an awesome occasion and one that we can’t wait to celebrate with you.
 If you haven’t been baptized as an adult, now is a perfect time.

 The biblical pattern was to first decide to follow Jesus and get water baptized right away or shortly afterward.
 (Matthew 28:19, Mark 16:16, Acts 10:47-48, Romans 6:4) Most followers of Jesus in the New Testament were baptized immediately.
 The only requirement that we have for baptism is that you have decided to follow Jesus.